Euro drifts off low but U.S. holiday saps momentum

 The push back in the euro saw the dollar index .DXY give a bit of ground, retreating further from Friday's seven-week peak of 80.443.
 It was last at 80.285.

-Also in a holding pattern, the Australian dollar traded at $0.9245.
+Also in a holding pattern, the Australian dollar traded at $0.9245 AUD=D4.
 It has been forming a trading range since finding good support just above 92 U.S. cents, following its recent fall from 94 cents.

 A dearth of market-moving economic data out of Asia on Tuesday holds out the prospect of another dull trading session, leaving the focus on equities.
 In Europe, ECB's Draghi is scheduled to participate in an armchair discussion in the final day of the ECB forum.